akinbezatoglu/Wire-Car/README.md

 __3-__ The tires stop turning when the __'M'__ key is pressed.
 Turning the car forward, backward, left or right is left to the user.
 It can be moved forward by pressing the __'W'__ key, backward by pressing the __'S'__ key, left by pressing the __'A'__ key, and right by pressing the __'D'__ key.<br/>
 <img src="img/movement.gif" width="214" height="226">

-# Basic ideas that provide a leading role in the development of the code
+# Basic ideas that provide a leading role in the development of the wire car
 ### Drawing Cube
 void DrawCube(double* center, double heightlenRatio, double minorlenRatio, double majorlenRatio, double Ratio)
 <img src="img/fig-1.png" width="426" height="190">